iPhone 17 Pro Max vs iPhone 14 Pro Max: Main differences to expect

 The iPhone 14 Pro Max is also thinner at 7.8 mm, while the iPhone 17 Pro Max will most likely be a full millimeter thicker in comparison.
 However, we do hope that the upcoming iPhone will be lighter, as the iPhone 14 Pro Max tipped the scales at the massive 240 gr.

+The iPhone 14 Pro Max, on the other hand, was a classic iPhone.
+It was the last iPhone to feature the standard ring switch as well as the glossy stainless-steel frame that was once synonymous with premium iPhones.
 It's also the last iPhone Pro Max model to feature a Lightning port, and to that, we say good riddance!

 Display Differences

-With the iPhone 17 Pro Max, we're getting a larger 6.9-inch Liquid Retina XDR OLED display with ProMotion, allowing for 1-120Hz refresh rate.
+With the iPhone 17 Pro Max, we're getting a larger 6.9-inch Liquid Retina XDR OLED display with ProMotion, allowing for a 1-120Hz refresh rate.

-New here could be the OLED panel that could be used: the Samsung M14 one will not only boost the energy efficiency of the device, but will also allow for a much higher peak brightness of nearly 3,000 nits.
+New here could be the OLED panel that could be used: the Samsung M14 one will not only boost the energy efficiency of the device but will also allow for a much higher peak brightness of nearly 3,000 nits.

 That would be a very decent upgrade up from the 2,000-nit display that has been used on the iPhone 14 Pro Max.
 It was mostly a similar screen, but with slightly thicker bezels and a slightly smaller 6.7-inch size.

 A big difference could also be found in the Dynamic Island notch.
-Ever since the latter debuted on the iPhone 14 Pro Max, it has been largely the same size on the successor devices like the iPhone 15 Pro Max and the iPhone 16 Pro Max
+Ever since the latter debuted on the iPhone 14 Pro Max, it has been largely the same size on the successor devices like the iPhone 15 Pro Max and the iPhone 16 Pro Max.

 However, with the iPhone 17 Pro Max, Apple might be making the Dynamic Island slightly smaller thanks to relying on more compact Face ID and FaceTime camera components.